Girish-Krishnan/Girish-Krishnan/README.md

 * Mathematics-Computer Science
 * Physics, with a specialization in Computational Physics

-At UCSD, I work in the Existential Robotics Lab under the supervision of Prof. Nikolay Atanasov.
-My research focuses on vision-based reinforcement learning for mobile robot manipulation.
-I also work at the Video Processing Lab under the supervision of Prof. Truong Nguyen, where I develop an efficient multi-camera system for 3D reconstruction.

 If you are interested in my work, feel free to reach out to me!

 <div id="badges">